aijdissanayake/AC-Remote/README.txt

-Universal Remote Controller Using Android and Arduino
+Universal Remote (With a Leran mode) Controller Using Android and Arduino